 Note: Passwords are limited to 15 characters.
-All alphanumeric characters are allowed, as well as underscores () and hyphens (-).
-Passwords can be changed on the Web & CLI Passwords page (see Web & CLI Passwords on page 194).
+Alphanumeric characters and special characters are allowed.
+Passwords can be changed on the Web & CLI Passwords page (see Web & CLI Passwords on page 241).

 4 Click Login.

 5 If a security banner message has been specified for the DXi4000, click Accept.